sababado/AndroidApkRename/README.md

 Either a `buildType` or a `variant` must be provided.
 If both are provided then the variant will only be counted if it falls under one of the provided build types.

+# Logging
+If logs are needed, use the property `showRenameLogs`.
+For example append `-DshowRenameLogs` to the build execution command.

 # Backlog
 * Name is built based on the order of the `include` array